-This safety policy mandates predetermined consequences for specific offenses, regardless of the circumstances surrounding any specific event or the disciplinary history of any student involved.
-In-person or online incidents of bullying or harassment, assault, possession of weapons or dangerous weapons/objects, possession, or use of drugs or alcohol in school, on school property, or during school sponsored events, and property damage, will not be tolerated.
-In-person or online incidents of manipulating or impersonating another student or staff member, logging into an account other than the student's and/or changing passwords, grades, or manipulating any other staff or student information in any school-related application will not be tolerated.
-If one of the above actions has occurred, the following may be implemented effective immediately.
+This safety policy mandates predetermined consequences for specific offenses, regardless of the circumstances surrounding any particular event or the disciplinary history of any student involved.
+For example, in-person or online incidents of bullying or harassment, assault, possession of weapons or dangerous weapons/objects, possession, or use of drugs or alcohol in school, on school property, or during school-sponsored events, and property damage will not be tolerated.
+In addition, in-person or online incidents of manipulating or impersonating another student or staff member, logging into an account other than the student's, changing passwords, grades, or manipulating any other staff or student information in any school-related application will not be tolerated.
+If one of the above actions has occurred, the following may be implemented immediately.

-Any ECCS student determined by the building administrator or the administrator's designee to be involved in one of the actions affected by this policy will be immediately suspended from all or select school applications and from attending the the school building or school-related functions.
-Also, any student involved in one of the above actions, which violates state or federal law, will be referred to the local law enforcement agency and, if deemed necessary by said authority, arrests will be made.
+Any ECCS student determined by the building administrator or the administrator's designee to be involved in one of the actions affected by this policy will be immediately suspended from all or select school applications and from attending the school building or school-related functions.
+Also, any student involved in one of the above actions that violates state or federal law will be referred to the local law enforcement agency.
+If deemed necessary by said authority, arrests will be made.
 Students may be recommended for expulsion.
-Esperanza Cyber will comply with all due process measures for students with disabilities who are found in violation of a safety policy.
-This would include holding a manifestation determination (MD) meeting prior to recommending a student for expulsion.
-Should the offense not be a manifestation of a specific disability, the student may be recommended for expulsion.
-Expulsion of students will be considered at a disciplinary hearing of the Esperanza Cyber Board of Trustees.
-It may be the recommendation of the CEO of ECCS, that students involved in above actions be expelled from ECCS.
+ECCS will comply with all due process measures for students with disabilities who violate a safety policy.
+This would include holding a manifestation determination (MD) meeting before recommending a student for expulsion.
+Should the offense not manifest a specific disability, the student may be recommended for expulsion.
+Expulsion of students will be considered at a disciplinary hearing of the ECCS Board of Trustees.
+It may be the recommendation of the CEO that students involved in the above actions be expelled from ECCS.

-Board members will vote on the case as it has been heard, and the outcome of said vote will be final, subject to appeal to the Court of Common Pleas., (See Section X - Expulsion).
+Board members will vote on the case as it has been heard, and the outcome of the said vote will be final, subject to appeal to the Court of Common Pleas.
+(See Section XII - Expulsion).